-Perhaps Apple will quietly update the RAM in the entry-level model, while keeping the processor the same, as it has done with the MacBook Air.
-We can't see the comany doing that without raising the price at the same time though.
+Perhaps Apple will quietly update the RAM in the entry-level model, while keeping the processor the same, as it did with the MacBook Air in 2016.
+We can't see the company doing that without raising the price at the same time though.

 The other big change we hope to see in the new Mac mini is the addition of more flash drive options.
 Currently the flag-ship 2.8GHz model comes with a Fusion Drive, which combines flash memory with a standard hard drive for faster operation.

 While the 500GB hard drive in the current entry-level model (and the 1TB hard drive as standard in the £569 model) might appear attractive to some, flash memory is so much faster that we believe it is well worth the compromise of storing additional files on an external hard drive.